 Before this location opened, Spartanburg’s Krispy Kreme was located in what is now a parking lot near Spartanburg Regional Medical Center.
 In 1979, W.W.
 Reese passed away and his son, Glenn Reese, began managing the family business as a Krispy Kreme franchisee.
 Glenn Reese grew up in Spartanburg County.
 He worked summer jobs picking and sorting peaches and as a lifeguard at Silver Lake and Rainbow Lake.
 Reese graduated from Chapman High School in Inman in 1959 and earned degrees at Mars Hill Junior College and Auburn University.
 In 1963, he began teaching at James F. Byrnes High School and taught for 19 years there and at Pacolet, Gaffney, and Boiling Springs High Schools.
 He also began officiating high school basketball that year and continued to officiate for nearly 40 years.
 Reese also officiated games in Eastern Europe.

 After a career of teaching and officiating, he decided to try politics.
 In 1990, at the age of 48, he ran for state senate in District 11 and won.
 After 30 years in the S.C.
 Senate, Senator Reese lost his re-election bid in 2020 and decided to retire from politics.
 During his time in office, Reese helped bring $60 million in grants to Spartanburg County.
 His Krispy Kreme store was a magnet for Democratic presidential candidates including Bill Clinton, Barack Obama, and Joe Biden.
 In 2022, Reese listed the old Krispy Kreme for sale for $785,000.
+Next time you pass through Spartanburg, check out the new Krispy Kreme directly across the street.

 Thank you for reading.
 Please share the blog with your friends.
 I appreciate the support.